How to Find YouTubers to Play Your Indie Game

 Have a playable demo before you send anything

-No demo = no video.
-Trailers alone almost never convert.
-Creators want to play, not watch your trailer.
+No demo, no video.
+Trailers alone almost never convert: creators want to play, not watch.

-Steam Next Fest demos pull the highest creator interest of any window, but any public demo works year-round.
+Steam Next Fest demos pull the highest creator interest of any window — the Next Fest creator outreach checklist covers that timeline week by week — but any public demo works year-round.

 Time it ~30 days before launch